wintercms/docs/cms-mediamanager.md

 By default Media Manager works with the storage/app/media subdirectory of the installation directory.
 In order to use Amazon S3 or Rackspace CDN, you should update the system configuration.

-> You need to install [Drivers plugin](http://octobercms.com/plugin/october-drivers) before you can use Amazon S3 or Rackspace CDN features.
+> You need to install [Drivers plugin](http://wintercms.com/plugin/winter-drivers) before you can use Amazon S3 or Rackspace CDN features.

 Please note that after you change Media Manager configuration, you should reset its cache.
 You can do that with pressing the **Refresh** button in the Media Manager toolbar.

 <a name="amazon-s3"></a>
 ## Configuring Amazon S3 access

-To use Amazon S3 with OctoberCMS, you should create S3 bucket, folder in the bucket and API user.
+To use Amazon S3 with Winter CMS, you should create S3 bucket, folder in the bucket and API user.

 Sign up for Amazon AWS account or sign in with your existing account to AWS Console.
 Open S3 management panel.
 Create a new bucket and assign it any name (the name of the bucket will be a part of your public file URLs).